bluehat/privacy_and_freedom/digital_freedom.markdown

 For this reason burner phones and the like may be your best bet when crossing the U.S. border.

-## 7.3 Passwords not necessarilly protected by U.S. 5'th ammendment
+##  Passwords not necessarilly protected by U.S. 5'th ammendment
 It's currently unclear whether giving up a password is protected by 5'th ammendment rights.
 There is at least one case where someone has been put in jail for over 2 years (as of now) for not giving up a password to data encrypted on his computer's harddrive (believed to be child pornography in this case).

-# 8: Contributing to Internet Freedom (Mostly Nontechnical)

-## 8.0: Explanation

-Since many of these services are decentralized or crowdsourced, you can contribute by running a piece of the network.
+## No Fingerprint Readers to Unlock Things

+# How can I help?
-## 8.1: Running a Tor Exit Node
+## Running a TOR Node

+Running a TOR middle node is helpful, and fairly low risk.
+If you have bandwidth to spare it's not all that hard to set up, and it's easy to set limits on how much bandwidth it is allowed to use.

+If you are braver, and willing to get involved in legal battles (depending on your country, some may have fewer issues) you can do a HUGE service to internet freedom by running a TOR Exit node.
+A major problem with TOR is many exit nodes are run by the government, the more that are not, the better for internet freedom.
+An Exit node is the place where the activity of people using TOR finally gets the last layer of encryption removed, and it becomes available to the government and others to watch.

+Many users of TOR are up to neferous deeds, and as a result much traffic flowing out of TOR (your Exit node if you run one) is neferous in nature, and you will get blamed for it.
+This is the nature of freedom, to protect people from censorship, we also protect bad actors activities as well.

-This is a huge service to the public, but **does sometimes expose you to harassment from the US federal government.** One of the greatest concerns about the security of Tor comes from the number of exit nodes which are controlled by the US government, so helping run more non-government nodes is a very big deal.
-Here is [Noisebridge's guide on responding to federal inqueries about their tor exit node](https://www.noisebridge.net/wiki/Noisebridge_Tor/FBI).
+If you are willing to take this on here is [Noisebridge's guide on responding to federal inqueries about their tor exit node](https://www.noisebridge.net/wiki/Noisebridge_Tor/FBI).

 Please seriously consider [running a Tor exit node](https://blog.torproject.org/blog/tips-running-exit-node), particularly if you live in a country with stronger civil liberties.

-## 8.2: Downloading and Storing Activist Information for Offline Distribution
+## Downloading and Storing Activist Information for Offline Distribution

+If the information is stored places besides the internet, internet censorship can't affect it.

+Similarly many people don't have easy access to information on the web, or don't know it's out there.
+Help spread the good word.
+The ACLU is a good place to start.
+For example, here is their [protest guide](https://www.aclu.org/know-your-rights/what-do-if-your-rights-are-violated-demonstration-or-protest)

-## 8.3: Running a Bittorrent Mirror for Activist Information
+## Running a Bittorrent Mirror for Activist Information

-## 8.4: Configuring Your Phone to Detect IMSI Catchers
+## Configuring Your Phone to Detect IMSI Catchers